Universal Periodic Review

 The UPR is a way of holding countries to account for their compliance with international human rights laws and standards.
 Established in 2008, every one of the 193 UN Member States is reviewed once every four to five years.

 The UPR means that Scotland and the UK's performance on human rights is examined against the requirements of international human rights treaties and commitments.
 The UK was one of the first States to be reviewed in 2008.
-It was reviewed again in 2012, and the third Universal Periodic Review took place on 4th May 2017.
+It was reviewed again in 2012 and 2017.
+The UK was reviewed for its fourth cycle in November 2022.

 The Commission's role in the UPR